eerimoq/simba/doc/developer-guide/porting.rst

 The required work to port the drivers depends of which drivers you are intrested in.
 The more drivers you have to port, the longer time it takes, obviously.

+A drivers port is roughly 100 lines of code per driver.

 Drivers ports are implemented in :github-tree:`src/drivers/ports`.